 Some of the best autotune plugins currently include: Antares autotune pro, Waves Tune Real-Time, and Celmony Melodyne 5.

-There are plenty of other great options out there, so have a look around to find the best one for your needs and price range.
+There are plenty of other great options out there, so look around to find the best one for your needs and price range.

 To change the individual notes within NewTone, click and drag on the particular audio slice you want to change the note of.
 On the left side, you will see a midi keyboard going from the bottom to the top of the plugin, which allows you to see which notes you are using.

 FL Studio also features a Pitcher plugin used for real-time pitch correction.
-Within Pitcher, you can select the key in which you are working or even which individual notes you want a recording to stick to, making it great for live performance.
+Within Pitcher, you can select the key you are working on or even which individual notes you want a recording to stick to, making it great for live performance.

 Unfortunately, Pitcher can have very mixed results when working with vocals, as the singer has to be often close to hitting the right notes to give a consistent autotune effect sound.